 The best of Hawaiian cruising takes in the ports of Honolulu (Oahu), Hilo, Kailua Kona, and Lahaina (Maui) and either starts or finishes the nine night cruise in Vancouver, Canada.

 Our Hawaiian Islands cruise started in this beautiful place from the port of Honolulu.
-Honolulu on the Island of Oahu has some of the prettiest waterfalls as well as the famous Waikiki Beach known for once being the playground to the Hawaiian royalty, you can also .
+Honolulu on the Island of Oahu has some of the prettiest waterfalls as well as the famous Waikiki Beach known for once being the playground to the Hawaiian royalty, you can also visit the Arizona Memorial and hear the story of Pearl Harbour.
 Tours are pre-bookable from the ship to take you to the Arizona Memorial.
 One of the easiest ways to see more of Hawaii is by hiring a car.
 Please allow plenty of time for same day flight departures.

 One of the best ways to see the volcano’s of Mauna Loa and Mauna Kea is by helicopter.
 The helicopter trips are pre-bookable on-board the ship, these book up fast!
 Its incredible to get to be able to see these natural made sculptures from so close and witness the lava flows.
 Panaʻewa Rainforest Zoo is the only zoo in the United States located inside a rainforest.
 The Merrie Monarch Festival celebrating Hula takes place in spring Easter Sunday for a week.
 If you are looking for gifts, Hilo is home to the Mauna Loa Macadamia Nut Corporation, one of the world’s leading producers of macadamia nuts.